 Whoever works with data must always have a current backup of his data.
-This is the only way to restore everything in case of a loss.
+This is the only way to restore everything in case of loss.

-The backup target.
+The backup destination

 Personally, I have the backup set up so that I can plug in a USB hard drive named "Backup", then the backup of my data automatically starts to that drive.
 Then I put the disk back and take it home.

-What do you do when a colleague comes in and says, "I need a backup from the day before yesterday!".
+What do you do when a colleague comes in and says "I need a backup from the day before yesterday!".
 Yesterday, and today at noon, a backup was also already made, but the colleague needs one from the day before yesterday.
 Don't forget to think about that when you set up the backup!
-This case can happen, and that is why it is not enough to set up a daily backup, each time overwriting the previous day's backup..
+This case can happen, and that is why it is not enough to set up a daily backup, each time overwriting the previous day's backup.

-If you want to apply a proper generation principle, as you learned in IT school, you need to know that you can use different directories for the backup, but better use different disks for the backup.
+If you want to apply a proper generation principle, as you learned in IT school, you need to know that you can use different directories for backup, but better use different disks for backup.
 For example, you can then put disk 1 on Monday, disk 2 on Tuesday, and so on.
 On Friday, a backup is made that is kept for four weeks, and at the end of the month, a backup is made to a disk that is not touched again for a year.
 The next week, Monday's disk 1 is overwritten again.
 In four weeks, the first Friday backup is overwritten again.
-In a year, the first month's backup is overwritten again.
+In a year, the first monthly backup is overwritten again.

 By default, Langmeier Backup runs in incremental backup mode.
 This means that all files are backed up first, but then only the changed or newly added data is backed up.
-Accordingly, to use incremental backup mode, you don't need to set anything..
+Accordingly, to use incremental backup mode, you don't need to set anything.

-Delete disk before backup, or format it?.
+Delete disk before backup, or format it?

-Creating a professional backup concept.
+Creating a professional backup concept

 If you want to use a professional backup concept, then this requires some planning.
 Therefore, write down the main points of your backup concept and inform your employees what needs to be done.
 Designate a backup manager in the company, and a deputy.
-Define the following points:.
+Define the following points:

-- The backup is to be kept off-site (don't forget encryption; someone could steal the data along the way!): who takes the backup where?
+- The backup is to be kept off-site (don't forget encryption; someone could steal the data along the way!): who takes the backup where

-- Backup and Restore: A restore should be simulated once in a while..
+- Backup and restore: A restore should be simulated once in a while.

--In smaller companies, the boss often takes the backup home daily.
-In larger companies, this task is often outsourced, or the backups are stored in specially secured basements and bunkers..
+In smaller companies, the boss often takes the backup home daily.
+In larger companies, this task is often outsourced, or the backups are stored in specially secured basements and bunkers.

-How often do you back up your data?.
+How often do you back up your data?